kelvinbrinham/StrategyBacktest/README.md

 # StrategyBacktest

-This is a basic strategy backtesting tool.
-The strategy included is a dummy strategy that takes time-series portfolio weights data and tests this strategy over historical stock data.
+This is a basic strategy backtesting package.
+An example dummy strategy is included in the `example_strategies/dummy_strategy.py` script which shows how to use the package.

 The backtest includes flat-rate transaction costs and includes a variable risk free rate.
 The risk-free rate is not yet involved in shorting but only in the calculation of Sharpe ratio!